mackah666/terragrunt-infrastructure-demo/README.md

 # Example infrastructure-live for Terragrunt

-This repo, along with the [terragrunt-infrastructure-modules-example repo](https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example), show an example file/folder structure you can use with [Terragrunt](https://github.com/gruntwork-io/terragrunt) to keep your [Terraform](https://www.terraform.io) code DRY.
+This repo, along with the [terragrunt-test-modules repo](https://github.com/mackah666/terragrunt-infrastructure-demo), show an example file/folder structure you can use with [Terragrunt](https://github.com/gruntwork-io/terragrunt) to keep your [Terraform](https://www.terraform.io) code DRY.
 For background information, check out the [Keep your Terraform code DRY](https://github.com/gruntwork-io/terragrunt#keep-your-terraform-code-dry) section of the Terragrunt documentation.

-This repo shows an example of how to use the modules from the `terragrunt-infrastructure-modules-example` repo to deploy an Auto Scaling Group (ASG) and a MySQL DB across three environments (qa, stage, prod) and two AWS accounts (non-prod, prod), all without duplicating any of the Terraform code.
-That's because there is just a single copy of the Terraform code, defined in the `terragrunt-infrastructure-modules-example` repo, and in this repo, we solely define `terragrunt.hcl` files that reference that code (at a specific version, too!) and fill in variables specific to each environment.
+This repo shows an example of how to use the modules from the `terragrunt-infrastructure-demo` repo to deploy an Auto Scaling Group (ASG) and a MySQL DB across three environments (qa, stage, prod) and two AWS accounts (non-prod, prod), all without duplicating any of the Terraform code.
+That's because there is just a single copy of the Terraform code, defined in the `terragrunt-test-modules` repo, and in this repo, we solely define `terragrunt.hcl` files that reference that code (at a specific version, too!) and fill in variables specific to each environment.